filip-szczepankiewicz/fwf_seq_resources/SamplingSchemes/README.md

 ### Diffusional variance decomposition (DIVIDE) and Q-space trajectory imaging (QTI)
 **General principle**
 DIVIDE and QTI both require that at least three unique b-values are sampled, and that at least two shapes of the b-tensor are included (b_{\Delta}^2).
-QTI also requires 28 non-colinear signal samples.
+QTI also requires at least 28 non-colinear signal samples.

 * Brain MK1
 * Brain MK2
+    * Short
+    * Intermediate
+    * Long